Skip to content

 Though seemingly coffee shop business looks easy, it is not practically so.
 The coffee shop is similar to the restaurant business.
 You need a lot of dedication and creative planning to make it successful.
 More so, when you are trying to start with low or no money.
 However, if are ready to put in hard work, it is possible to make a profitable coffee business.
 Here below find a stepwise guide on starting a coffee shop business with no or with a low budget.

-12 Steps to Start a Coffee Shop Business with Low Budget
+14 Steps to Start a Coffee Shop Business with a Low Budget

 1. Research the Local Market